framely/community/docs/guide/start-with-clone.md

     ![enter chatbot](/images/guide/start-with-clone/clone.png)
     :::

-::: warning Need To Know
+::: warning Need to know
 A project's label or region can not be changed after creation or clone, so choose it wisely.
 For privacy reasons, the connections and user session data will NOT be cloned.
 :::